-The Board as of 18 October 2019 consists of three directors, one of whom is an executive (Dr Megan Baldwin, CEO and Managing Director) and two of whom are non-executives.
+The Board as of 28 August 2020 consists of four directors, one of whom is an executive (Dr Megan Baldwin, CEO and Managing Director) and three of whom are non-executives.
+For the year ended 30 June 2020, Opthea was compliant with the recommendation that the majority of the Board of a listed entity should be independent directors.

 The skills, experience and expertise relevant to the position of director held by each director in office at the date of this report are included in the Directors' Report under the section headed 'Directors'.
-Directors of Opthea are considered to be independent when they are independent of management and free from any business or other relationship that could materially interfere with the exercise of their independent judgement.